Jaguarluvsu/TaskHound/README.md

 > **Note**: The lazy query format only works with JSON export.
 The `all_props` field contains all BloodHound user attributes automatically, making it much more maintainable than manually specifying each field.

+## SID Resolution

+TaskHound automatically resolves Windows SIDs to human-readable usernames for improved readability when encountered in a task.
+Before using any outbound connection, it will try to resolve them using the supplied BloodHound data.
+If there is no data found or wasn't supplied, taskhound will then try to look up the SID via LDAP unless supressed with `--no-ldap`

 #### Quick High-Value Marking (Warning: can be heavy and cause False Positives)
 ```cypher
 // Mark all accounts with "ADMIN" in the name as high-value